marioroy/linux-cgroup-always/README.md

 get/set the weight using the same values as the `nice` command, ranging from -20 to 19 (default 0).
 A cgroup with a lower nice value will receive a relative larger share.
-Specifying `idle` will mark the control group for "idle scheduling", equivalent to running the tasks with the `SCHED_IDLE` policy.
+Specifying `idle` will mark the control group for "idle scheduling", its processes become low-priority tasks.

 The resulting CPU weight is applied to `io.weight`, as well.